Divorce Lawyer Phoenix

 In a divorce, assets and debts acquired during the marriage must be divided equitably between the parties.
 This can include everything from bank accounts and investments to real estate and personal property.
 The division of property can become complicated, particularly when high-value assets or businesses are involved.
 In a military divorce, the division of military benefits, such as retirement pay and housing allowances, can also be a significant issue.

 Spousal support, also known as alimony or maintenance, is financial support provided by one spouse to the other after a divorce.
-The purpose of spousal support is to help the lower-earning spouse maintain a similar standard of living after the divorce.
-In determining spousal support, courts consider factors such as the length of the marriage, the earning potential of each spouse, and the financial needs and resources of each party.
+The purpose of this support is to help the lower-earning spouse maintain a similar standard of living after the divorce.
+In determining support for a spouse, courts consider factors such as the length of the marriage, the earning potential of each spouse, and the financial needs and resources of each party.

 Child support is the financial support provided by the non-custodial parent to the custodial parent for the care and maintenance of the child.
 The amount of child support is determined based on state guidelines that take into account factors such as the income of each parent, the number of children, and any special needs of the child.
 Child support payments can cover a range of expenses, including food, clothing, housing, and medical care.